Consensys/Road-To-Devcon-Relay/Media/amangaExtension/submission.md

 # Submission for the Labs News Bounty

 ## Project Name
-Amanga
+Amanga Chrome Extension

 ## Project Summary
 This is a research on how fake pages that promote disinformation could be reported thus creating a repository of these pages that could be looked by anyone look to verify if a page is legit.
-This is enabled via the use of a chrome extension
+This is enabled via the use of a chrome extension, Each user gets 2 daily votes

 ## Project Team
 * Brian Siphamandla